OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:7

-Then all the virgins got up and trimmed their lamps.
+Then all the virgins rose and prepared their lamps.

 ## Matthew 25:8

-The foolish ones said to the wise, ‘Give us some of your oil, for our lamps are going out.’
+The foolish ones said to the wise, ‘Share some of your oil with us, for our lamps are going out.’

 ## Matthew 25:9